FuelLabs/sway-standards/standards/src_6/README.md

 ### `fn convert_to_shares(asset: AssetId, sub_id: SubId, assets: u64) -> Option<u64>`
 Helper method for converting assets to shares.
-This function takes the asset's AssetId and the amount of assets as arguments and returns the amount of shares that would be minted for the given amount of assets, in an ideal condition without slippage.
+This function takes the asset's AssetId, the sub_id of the sub vault, and the amount of assets as arguments and returns the amount of shares that would be minted for the given amount of assets, in an ideal condition without slippage.

 MUST return an Option::Some of the amount of shares that would be minted for the given amount of assets, without accounting for any slippage, if the given asset is supported.
 MUST return an Option::None if the given asset is not supported.